-Dr. Srinivas Vuthoori, LVMC Co-Chair of Internal Medicine and CEO of V2Health, wasn’t expecting a lot of excitement on his American Airlines flight from Miami to Las Vegas this week.
-But luckily, Dr. Vuthoori was in the proverbial “right place at the right time,” when a fellow passenger went into medical distress.
+Dr. Srinivas Vuthoori, LVMC Co-Chair of Internal Medicine and CEO of V2Health, wasn’t expecting much excitement on his American Airlines flight from Miami to Las Vegas this week.
+But luckily, Dr. Vuthoori was in the proverbial “right place at the right time” when a fellow passenger went into medical distress.

-The frequent traveler was on the way visit friends when the flight crew called for a medical professional to help with a sick passenger.
+The frequent traveler was visiting friends when the flight crew called for a medical professional to help with a sick passenger.

 “This is probably the sixth time this has happened to me,” Dr. Vuthoori said of being airborne and asked to render medical care.
-One time when he responded, he was near to starting CPR on a male passenger, who was without a pulse.
+When he responded, he was near to starting CPR on a male passenger without a pulse.

-“The challenge is, on a flight, there’s no way to really tell what’s wrong,” he said.
+“The challenge is, on a flight, there’s no way to tell what’s wrong,” he said.
 “We admit these types of patients every day for overnight observation.
-On a previous experience, I told them to divert the flight and they didn’t listen to me.
+In a previous experience, I told them to divert the flight, and they didn’t listen to me.
 It was another 2 ½ hours on the flight.
 I was nervous, thinking if he codes on me, I have nothing.
 That was a bad experience for me.”

 During this week’s emergency, Dr. Vuthoori said he thought it would be a non-emergent request.
-The flight attendant ran to him and said the woman was suffering an asthma attack and was not breathing.
+The flight attendant ran to him and said the woman suffered an asthma attack and was not breathing.